YvesCoding/vuescroll/README.md

 });
 ```

-2. Wrap the content you want to scroll by vuescroll.
+2. Then use vuescroll to wrap the contents that need to be scrolled.

 ```html
 <div id="app" >